nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.5 Deleting a subject: `delete`

-Deletes the specified subject.
+Deletes the specified subject, given the subject number.

 Format: `delete [SUBJECT_NUMBER]`

-- Use this command if you want to delete an existing subject from the list
+- Deletes the subject with the index number of `[SUBJECT_NUMBER]`.
-- The appplication will print the title of the subject you have deleted from the list, as well as the amount of subjects you have in the list on the command line
+- The application will print the title of the subject you have deleted from the subject list, as well as the amount of subjects you have in the subject list on the command line.
+- `[SUBJECT_NUMBER]` must be a **positive integer**.

+> 📝️️ **_NOTE:_** The `[SUBJECT_NUMBER]` of a subject is the number assigned to each subject when the user uses the
+>list command to print out the subjects.

+> 📝️️ **_NOTE:_** After deletion of a subject, the `[SUBJECT_NUMBER]` of subjects in the list may change.

+> ⚠️ **_WARNING:_** It is impossible to retrieve data deleted by this command.
+Make sure you do not need the data
+> in this subject before you delete it!

 Example of usage:
 ```
 delete 1
 ```

 Expected output:
 ```
 ____________________________________________________________
  Noted.
 I've removed this subject: